SNCFdevelopers/bootstrap-sncf/site/content/intern/4.3/components/forms.md

 ## Inputs

+Single-line text boxes are used in forms or for other functional purposes.

+A label must indicate the information to be filled in (example: Enter a job title), as well as the required format.
+The field can be pre-filled with an example (example: 10 rue Saint-Exupéry or DD/MM).
+Two criteria determine the length of fields: the longest possible wording and respecting the grid.

 Textual form controls—like `<input>`s, `<select>`s, and `<textarea>`s—are styled with the `.form-control` class.
 Included are styles for general appearance, focus state, sizing, and more.

 {{< example html >}}